-Your website will be multi-purpose
+Your website will be Limited

 Something else to keep in mind is that all templates place limits on customization.
 You will have to look at a range of website builders and review their strengths and limits of each.
 Every website builder focuses on a different market.
 Some are made specifically for eCommerce, others focus on design profiles and others on blogs.
 If you are a designer, who runs a blog and needs to host an online shop, you’re going to have problems.

 Your content doesn’t fit the mould